CharlesMing02/TakeMeBack/README.md

 ### Things I'm working on:
 - Tutorial
 - Landing page with demo account
-- Clearer tooltips
-- Improve view all page
+- Improve view all page: add pagination by date range to backend and change frontend to view by month

 ### Ideas for future features:
 - Add location or weather metadata